csibman27/ansible_playbook_rt5/README.md

 ### Run

 - After playbook is done
-  * Goto /opt/rt5 and run 'sudo sbin/rt-setup-database --action=init' // this will initialize the database and creates user defined in RT_SiteConfig.pm
+  * Goto /opt/rt5 and run ***'sudo sbin/rt-setup-database --action=init'*** // this will initialize the database and creates user defined in RT_SiteConfig.pm
+- Full text search is disabled in your RT configuration.
+Run ***"sudo /opt/rt5/sbin/rt-setup-fulltext-index" to enable it.***
 - The application can be run with starman, that would require an extra package to install
 - `` cpanm --sudo Plack::Handler::Starman ``
 - Command to run the newly installed rt5